stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 [Basic React Hooks for Reducers](https://www.telerik.com/blogs/how-to-use-basic-react-hooks-for-reducers)

-## Let's Understand The Basic Hook
+## Let's Revisit The Basic Hook

+If you feel that you have sufficient knowledge of basic Hooks, you can [skip directly to creating a custom Hook](#create-a-custom-hook-of-our-own).

-I learned while reading up on Hooks on the ReactJS.org docs that there are two ways of using `useEffect`.
+I learned while reading up on Hooks on the [ReactJS.org docs](https://reactjs.org/docs) that there are two ways of using `useEffect`.
 You can use it [without cleanup](https://reactjs.org/docs/hooks-effect.html#effects-without-cleanup) or [with cleanup](https://reactjs.org/docs/hooks-effect.html#effects-with-cleanup).
 These are terms I expect anyone at this stage of working with hooks to either know or to take a few minutes to understand with the links provided.

 Side effects, in classes went in one of many lifecycle methods like: `componentDidMount` or `componentDidUpdate`.
 In cases where we had sometimes duplicated code in both of those methods(perform same effect for mounting and updating) we can now do these things inside a functional component and we can do it with one method called `useEffect`.